komed3/8-bit-alu/README.md

-# 8 Bit arithmetic-logic unit
+# 8-bit arithmetic logic unit

-Project to build an 8-bit arithmetic logic unit consisting only of transistors.
+Project to build an 8-bit arithmetic logic unit (ALU) consisting only of transistors.
 Further on, the construction of a transistor processor based on this ALU will follow.

 ## Input